Vedprakash-Yadav/No_hodgepodge/README.md

 ## 🚀 Features
 - Organizes files into predefined categories based on extensions.
-- Creates subfolders automatically (e.g., Images, Documents, Music, etc.).
+- Creates subfolders automatically (e.g., Images, Documents, Music, Archives , Codes etc.).
 - User-friendly GUI with a clean design.
 - Works with just **one click** – no complicated setup.
 - Handles unknown file types by placing them in the **Others** folder.